sythanhho/quotes/index.md

 > - Maya Angelou
 >"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty."
 > - Alice Walker
 >"The most common way people give up their power is by thinking they don't have any."
+> - Audrey Hepburn
+>"Nothing is impossible, the word itself says "I'm possible"!"